kachayev/fiberfox/README.md

 # FiberFox 🦊

-High-performance DDoS vulnerability testing toolkit.
+High-performance (D)DoS vulnerability testing toolkit.
 Implements various L4/7 attack vectors.
-Low CPU/RAM requirements with async networking (thousands of active connections with <100Mb of memory).
+Async approach to networking helps to lower CPU/RAM requirements while performing even those attacks that are known to be problematic from implmenetation perspective.

+NOTE: The toolkit doesn't have capabilities needed for proper performance testing of the target servers or networks.
+The goal is to understand level of protection, by performing attacks specially designed to abuse common pitfalls and to bypass common protection measures.

 WARNING: Do not test infrastructure (servers, websites, network devices, etc) without owner's consent.
 Package default settings are tuned to avoid large impact when running tests.